Durgaprasd25d/Canvas-Editor/Readme.md

-Here’s the revised and polished version of your README file.
-It has been improved for better readability, professionalism, and visual appeal.
-I’ve also fixed formatting issues and added proper markdown syntax.

 # Canvas Editor

 Canvas Editor is a web application that allows users to search for images, add custom text captions, and download the edited images.
 Built with React, TypeScript, and Fabric.js, this application provides a seamless user experience for creating personalized images.